cryptocontrol/algo-trading-server/README.md

 ```

 ## Disclaimer
 **USE THE SOFTWARE AT YOUR OWN RISK.
-YOU ARE RESPONSIBLE FOR YOUR OWN MONEY.
-PAST PERFORMANCE IS NOT NECESSARILY INDICATIVE OF FUTURE RESULTS.**
+YOU ARE RESPONSIBLE FOR YOUR OWN MONEY.**
-**THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.**
+**THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR USE OF THIS SOFTWARE.**

 ## Usage
 Host this server in your own machine and enter in the server's ip and password in the CryptoControl's trading's settings screen as shown below.